viratp7/AI-Glasses-Project/README.md

 With glasses am going to eliminate the need for a user to know when to use AI.
 The AI will filter out everything and notfiy the user automatically of important things that they should know like a wet floor sign.

-# How to Run

-Install the required libraries: pip install -r requirements.txt

-Run the main program:
-python main.py

-Note: The project currently requires a working webcam and is not complete at all